mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 Rinzai Zen Master said, “The true human body is coming and going from every pore of your body.”
 But a monk didn’t understand this, and asked, “What is that?”
 Immediately Rinzai grabbed him and shook him: “How stupid you are!”
 And pushed him away.
 Because the human body is considered very naturally as just the human body, completely separate from activities, nutrition, spiritual life, and the trees and birds – completely separate.
 [But] if you do that, you cannot keep your human body healthy, as a buddha.
 Real health is to take care of human life as a buddha, beyond purity or impurity.
 That is really perfect health. (*Transcriber’s Note:* The story probably refers to Case 38 of the *Book of Equanimity*, “Linji’s (Rinzai’s) ‘True Person’”.)

-That’s why Dogen Zenji says, “This is the *true* body.” [...]
+That’s why Dōgen Zenji says, “This is the *true* body.” [...]
 Your body is nothing but a bag of skin, but simultaneously it is something beyond a bag of skin.
 What is this?
 The universe.
 Your body is working with the universe!
 It is really true.
 That’s why it is the real, true body.
 You cannot separate what is the bag of skin and where is the universe.
 It’s working together.

 So, this is the *true* body, and therefore it is observing the body as impure, which is vividly living.